SydneySchiller/Tactical-Pathplanning-in-Starcraft-II/Legacy/ProjectFiles/Path_Planning/Readme.txt

 Made with bot_simple.cc example file structure.
-Replace tutorial.cc with this file's code.
+//Replace tutorial.cc with this file's code.
+Run executable to see it in action.

 Update: Now it is compatible with an example general_IM matrix.
 Update: Not it is combatible with low, medium, and high influence.